Adrydevmateo/nvim/docs/README.md

 # Neovim Configuration Documentation

-This directory contains the complete documentation for the High-Performance Neovim Configuration.
+This directory contains the complete documentation for the Neovim Configuration.

 ## 📁 Directory Structure